chickensmitten/nodejs-guide/readme.md

 > { price: 43 }
 ```
 - When an item is deleted, the response is 204 because there shouldn't be any content.
+- On the top right side, Postman can support environments.
+Then using double curly brackets "{{ <NameField> }}" to use the environment variables.
+- in tests, you can also set the environment variable with javascript code snippets `pm.environment.set("jwt", pm.response.json().token);`

 ## MVC
 - MVC